 Research, publications and lectures are the logical outgrowth of the service’s activities.
 In the past year, the attending surgeons of New York Eye Trauma Center have presented papers at numerous meetings and are active members of The American Society of Ocular Trauma.

-The New York Eye and Ear Infirmary has been selected as the Eye Registry of the State of New York as a member of the United States Eye Injury Registry.
-This will enable The New York Eye and Ear Infirmary to collect eye injury data in a standardized fashion facilitating analytical epidemiological research, the development of preventative strategies, the development of clinical trials, and optimizing treatment modalities.
+New York Eye and Ear Infirmary has been selected as the Eye Registry of the State of New York as a member of the United States Eye Injury Registry.
+This will enable NYEE to collect eye injury data in a standardized fashion facilitating analytical epidemiological research, the development of preventative strategies, the development of clinical trials, and optimizing treatment modalities.

 The Trauma Service holds conferences monthly where complex cases are presented and discussed among the entire staff.